UMartLLC/CampuslyIP/replit.md

 ## Overview

-CampusMarket (also referred to as UniMart) is a student-focused marketplace platform that enables buying, selling, and trading of items within campus communities.
-The platform facilitates safe transactions between students for textbooks, electronics, furniture, clothing, and other items.
-It features integrated messaging, payment processing, and advertising capabilities.

-The application is built as a full-stack TypeScript monorepo with a React frontend and Express backend, designed to be student-friendly with community-focused aesthetics inspired by Etsy, Facebook Marketplace, and Venmo.
+CampusMarket (UniMart) is a student-focused marketplace platform designed for buying, selling, and trading items within university communities.
+It facilitates secure transactions for items like textbooks, electronics, furniture, and clothing, featuring integrated messaging, payment processing, and advertising capabilities.
+The platform aims to provide a student-friendly experience with community-focused aesthetics inspired by popular marketplace and payment applications.
+It is built as a full-stack TypeScript monorepo with a React frontend and Express backend.
+Key features include quantity management for items, clickable item cards linking to detail pages, and a favorites system.

-**Recent Updates (Nov 9, 2024):**
-- Implemented favorites/like feature: users can like items from marketplace, view favorites in Account page
-- Updated user profile dropdown menu to include all account sections (Dashboard, My Market, Items History, Favorites, My Bids, My Purchases, My LocoLoco, Report a Concern, Legal)
-- Fixed cart page navigation: "Browse Items" and "Continue Shopping" now route to marketplace (/items) instead of home page
-- Added item counts to category/subcategory filters: displays number of available items next to each filter option
-- Optimized filter count performance: using useMemo with Map for O(n) preprocessing and O(1) lookups
-- Consolidated duplicate sell pages: removed legacy `/add-item` route and `AddItemPage`
-- All "Sell Items" buttons now route to the unified `/sell` page (SellPage)
-- Cleaned up unused `AddItemForm` component
-- Fixed multi-image upload: all selected images now display correctly (not just the last one)
-- Removed filters sidebar and button from marketplace for cleaner UI
-- Enhanced image carousel navigation: removed dots, made arrows always visible with better styling

 ## User Preferences